-The first ordinance vacates the animal control board and modifies the current kennel/cattery permit process for persons wishing to possess over the legal limit of three adult dogs or seven adult cats within the congested areas of the county.
+The first ordinance vacates the Animal Control Board and modifies the current kennel/cattery permit process for persons wishing to possess over the legal limit of three adult dogs or seven adult cats within the congested areas of the county.
 This ordinance changes the "kennel/cattery" permit to refer to this type of permit as a "variance" permit.
 The ordinance also amends provisions related to the application for a variance permit, the application processing, the requirements placed on a variance permit, the approval process, the revocation process and the appeal process in the event the director of regional animal services denies an application for a variance permit or revokes a permit.

-The second ordinance modifies provisions related to exotic animal ownership in the county.
+The second ordinance modifies provisions related to private exotic animal ownership in the county.
 This ordinance separates exotic animals into a three-tiered classification system based on the animal's characteristics, the risk of the animal to public safety and public health, the invasiveness of the species, and concerns for animal welfare.
-Current WCC requires all owners of any exotic animal to obtain an exotic animal permit.
-This ordinance exempts tier 1 exotic animals from the permitting requirement.
+Current Washoe County Code requires all owners of any exotic animal to obtain an exotic animal permit.
+This ordinance exempts tier 1 exotic animals (those animals customarily sold in a retail pet store) from the permitting requirement.
 The ordinance requires tier 2 and tier 3 exotic animals to be permitted.
 The ordinance also amends provisions related to the application for an exotic animal permit, the application processing, the requirements and conditions placed on an exotic animal permit, the approval process, the revocation process and the appeal process in the event the director of regional animal services denies an application for an exotic animal permit or revokes an existing permit.